Music

 Intent

 It is our commitment that pupils access a curriculum that will meet and exceed the requirements and attainment targets from the National Curriculum.
-We also carefully consider the non-statutory Model Music Plan and the National Plan for Music to ensure that our music curriculum is providing the best possible coverage, content and opportunities for our pupils.
+We also carefully consider the non-statutory Model Music Curriculum and the National Plan for Music to ensure that our music curriculum is providing the best possible coverage, content and opportunities for our pupils.
 Our ambitious concepts and end-points ensure that pupils develop a deep understanding of all of the areas of music which they study.

 Every pupil, regardless of social disadvantage and SEND, is entitled to an ambitious curriculum.
-Carefully designed support will identify and address gaps in knowledge and skills so that every child can be a successful musician.
+Carefully designed support and adaptive teaching will identify and address gaps in knowledge and skills so that every child can be a successful musician.
 Our curriculum has been designed with the interest and needs of all of our pupils and is unique to the pupils of Stocksbridge Junior School.
 It is designed to give every pupil to develop their skills and knowledge and nurture their musical talent.

 Implementation